lastweek/lastweek.github.io/docs/index.rst

-.. ys-homepage documentation master file, created by sphinx-quickstart on Wed Jul 12 23:08:40 2017.
+.. ys-homepage documentation master file, created by sphinx-quickstart on Wed Jul 12 23:55:08 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Yizhou Shan's Homepage
+Yizhou Shan Homepage
 =======================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Indices and tables